RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 `oc create configmap inventory-quarkus --from-file=src/main/resources/application-prod.properties`

-If you don't like bash commands, Go to the **CoolStore Inventory Microservice Project** project in OpenShift Web Console and then on the left sidebar, **Resources >> Config Maps**.
+If you don't like bash commands, Go to the **USERXX CoolStore Inventory Microservice Application** project in OpenShift Web Console and then on the left sidebar, **Resources >> Config Maps**.
 Click on **Create Config Maps** button to create a config map with the following info: